OSLL/code-plagiarism/README.md

   $ codeplag --help
   ```

-  For getting more information run after `make` or in a docker container
+  For getting more information about CLI run after **make** or in a docker container
   ```
   $ man codeplag
   ```